followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxHtmlEditor/1 Configuration/valueType.md

 <!--fullDescription-->
 [note]

-Markdown requires the [turndown](https://www.npmjs.com/package/turndown) and [showdown](https://www.npmjs.com/package/showdown) libraries.
+Markdown requires the <a href="https://www.npmjs.com/package/turndown" target="_blank">turndown</a> and <a href="https://www.npmjs.com/package/showdown" target="_blank">showdown</a> libraries.
 If you use browser scripts, link them before the DevExtreme scripts.
 If you use JavaScript modules, import the Markdown converter:

     import "devextreme/ui/html_editor/converters/markdown";
     // or